iangreenleaf/blog_house/_drafts/basement-egress.md

 I got a couple quotes but didn't look very hard because [Egress Window Guy](http://www.egresswindowguy.com/) seemed like an easy choice.
 They get a lot of good reviews on Nextdoor and Angie's List.
 They specialize in this one thing so the whole planning and quoting process is very streamlined.
-Their prices are reasonable, and better yet, they have a standardized price sheet for all their options so I was able to get a very straightforward apples-to-apples comparison on the cost differences between the various grades of window and the different window well materials.
+Their prices are reasonable, and better yet, they have a standardized price sheet for all their options so I was able to get a very straightforward apples-to-apples comparison on the cost differences between various options.
+Also, they offer a discount if you obtain an online quote by filling out a questionnaire and send photos so they can save a site visit.
+My kind of people!

 I don't remember the details of the window options but we got an Anderson 400 Series, I believe because it was a step up from the basic option and my research suggested it would do an acceptable job.
 We splashed out for the more spendy timber lining instead of a basic galvanized metal sheet.